 - We recommend burying them at least a foot below the surface and placing a marker of some sort over top to help you avoid running into them again later.

 - The second option is to discard the bones.
-Usually this can be done along with your regular household garbage, but you may want to contact your local municipality to make sure.
+Usually this can be done along with your regular household garbage or green waste, but you may want to contact your local municipality to make sure.

-- Again, always wear gloves when handling carcasses of any kind and wash your hands thoroughly afterward!
+- Again, always wear gloves when handling carcasses of any kind and wash your hands and gloves thoroughly afterward.

 - When prepared properly, bones can be safely handled and stored both as a decoration and also as a teaching tool.